 Distraction has become a habit, and the first step of habit change is awareness, because you can’t change a habit that you don’t realise you have.

-Prioritise and categorise your tasks: monetary value, urgency and importance.
+She suggests differentiating low-attention tasks and high-attention tasks that require what she calls “brainpower momentum”.
+You could also prioritise and categorise your tasks: monetary value, urgency and importance.
 Differentiate low-attention tasks and high-attention tasks that require what you could call “brainpower momentum”.

 At the end of each day set yourself your three Most Important Tasks to achieve the next day.
 Set realistic goals that are achievable.